-The Pima County Regional Flood Control District (District) participates in the National Flood Insurance Program's Community Rating System (CRS).
-Recent changes to the CRS allows communities to develop a Program for Public Information (PPI) to organize and augment the District's outreach activities as it relates to floodplain management, public safety and flood mitigation.
+The Pima County Regional Flood Control District (District) participates in the National Flood Insurance Program's (NFIP) Community Rating System (CRS).
+The CRS encourages communities to develop a Program for Public Information (PPI) to better organize and expand outreach activities as it relates to floodplain management, public safety and flood mitigation.
+The District's PPI was originally approved by the Board of Supervisors (Board) in March 7, 2017.
+The PPI requires the District to submit changes and updates of the program to the Board annually for approval.